simonmandlik/luasnip-latex-snippets.nvim/README.md

 tables and respective files:

 ```
-A: Automatic snippet expansion - snippets will activate as soon as their trigger
+A: Automatic snippet expansion - snippets will activate as soon as their trigger matches.
-matches.

-w: Word boundary - With this option the snippet trigger will match when the
+w: Word boundary - With this option the snippet trigger will match when the trigger is a word
-trigger is a word boundary character.
+boundary character.
 This is the default behavior.

-b: Beginning of line expansion - A snippet with this option is expanded only if
+b: Beginning of line expansion - A snippet with this option is expanded only if the trigger is the
-the trigger is the first word on the line (i.e., only whitespace precedes the
+first word on the line (i.e., only whitespace precedes the trigger).

-trigger).
+i:  In-word expansion - By default a snippet is expanded only if the tab trigger is the first word
+on the line or is preceded by one or more whitespace characters.
+In other words, the snippet can be
+triggered in the middle of a word.

+r:  Regular expression - With this option, the tab trigger is expected to be a python regular
+expression.
+The snippet is expanded if the recently typed characters match the regular expression.
 ```

 Note that the _regex_ term used in LuaSnip is misleading: it is not a POSIX